Your Name Telephone Number

 Unfair Dismissal came into force with the Industrial Relations Act 1971.
-Employees are protected from being unfairly dismissed, providing they have been employed 12 months, but there are exceptions.
+Employees are protected provided they have been employed 12 months, but there are exceptions.

 In deciding whether a dismissal is fair or unfair, an Employment Tribunal must not substitute its own view for that of the employers; it must, so to speak, look at the situation through the eyes of that employer and decide whether the dismissal was within the range of reasonable responses of that employer.